Pan American-Grace Airways: The Magna Carta of Aviation

-Flying from the US to Buenos Aires in 1939
+Flying from the United States to Buenos Aires in 1939

-Panagra's network stretched from Panama and the U.S.-controlled Panama Canal Zone to Santiago, Chile and Buenos Aires.
+Panagra's network stretched from Panama and the U.S.-controlled Panama Canal Zone to Santiago in Chile and Buenos Aires.
 It was founded in 1929 to compete with SCADTA, a German-owned company, and held a quasi-monopoly over air travel in parts of Colombia and South America during the 1940s and 1950s.

-In 1939, a passenger traveling from the U.S. to Buenos Aires would board a Pan Am Sikorsky S-42 flying boat at Miami and fly to Colon, Panama in the Canal Zone, stay overnight and then board a Panagra Douglas DC-2 or DC-3 and fly to Buenos Aires with overnight stops in Guayaquil, Arica and Santiago.
-This routing was a full day faster than the Pan Am service operated via the coast of Brazil.
-The one-way fare from Miami to Buenos Aires was US$550.After World War II, airliners could operate at night over South America, and in 1947 Panagra Douglas DC-6s made scheduled flights from Miami to Buenos Aires in 20 hours and 25 minutes.
+In 1939, a passenger traveling from the United States to Buenos Aires would board a Pan Am Sikorsky S-42 flying boat at Miami and fly to Colon in the Canal Zone, stay overnight, and then board a Panagra Douglas DC-2 or DC-3 and fly to Buenos Aires, with overnight stops in Guayaquil, Arica, and Santiago.
+This route was a full day faster than the Pan Am service operated via the coast of Brazil.
+The one-way fare from Miami to Buenos Aires was US$550.
+After World War II, airliners could operate at night over South America, and in 1947 Panagra Douglas DC-6s made scheduled flights from Miami to Buenos Aires in 20 hours and 25 minutes.

-Pan Am crewed the DC-6 south across the Caribbean to Albrook Field, near Balboa, Panama where Panagra flight crews took over.
+Pan Am crewed the DC-6s south across the Caribbean to Albrook Field near Balboa in the Canal Zone, where Panagra flight crews took over.
 In 1949, Panagra flights serving Panama shifted to Tocumen Airport.
-In 1955, Panagra Douglas DC-6Bs and DC-7Bs began serving Washington DC and New York City with these flights being operated by National Airlines crews north of Miami.
-In 1957, the Panagra DC-7B service via Lima was several hours faster from New York Idlewild Airport (later renamed JFK Airport) to Buenos Aires than the Pan Am DC-7B service operated via Rio de Janeiro.
+In 1955, Panagra Douglas DC-6Bs and DC-7Bs began serving Washington, D.C., and New York City, with these flights operated by National Airlines crews north of Miami.
+In 1957, the Panagra DC-7B service via Lima was several hours faster from New York Idlewild Airport (later renamed John F. Kennedy International Airport) to Buenos Aires than the Pan Am DC-7B service operated via Rio de Janeiro.